aparajita/tailwind-ionic/README.md

 }
 ```

-You may also pass the path as a `.theme` property of an options object, which you will need to do if you also want to set the `abbreviatedVariant` option.
+You may also pass the path as a `.theme` property of an options object.

 ```javascript
 /** @type {import('tailwindcss/types').Config} */